-Note that a loss realized from the disposition of an investment may be denied if you repurchase the investment within a short period of time.
+Note that a loss realized from the disposition of an investment may be denied if you or your spouse or common-law partner repurchase the investment within a short period of time.

 7. If you have significant trading activity, the disposition of your securities may be considered a business for income tax purposes.

-If your disposition of securities is considered a business, your profits will be fully taxable as income (instead of being considered capital gains taxable at 50%), and your losses will be fully deductible against any source of income.
+If your disposition of securities is considered a business, your profits will be fully taxable as income (instead of being considered capital gains taxable at 50 per cent), and your losses will be fully deductible against any source of income.